PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/models/EncodedVideo/interfaces/InterfaceEncodedVideo.md

 # Interface: InterfaceEncodedVideo

-This is an interface that represents a database(MongoDB) document for Encoded Video.
+Interface representing a document for an encoded video in MongoDB.

 ## Properties